LuisAlejandro/agoras/docs/migration/faq.rst

 Q: Can I still use ``agoras publish``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A: Yes, the legacy ``agoras publish`` command still works but shows deprecation warnings.
-It will be supported for 12 months from the v2.0 release.
+It is supported through all Agoras 2.x releases and will be removed in Agoras 3.0.
 We recommend migrating to the new format as soon as possible.

 Q: What's the difference between platform commands and utils commands?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~